By Mayo Clinic Staff

-Sunburn — red, painful skin that feels hot to the touch — usually appears within a few hours after sun exposure and may take several days or longer to fade.
+Sunburn — red, painful skin that feels hot to the touch — usually appears within a few hours after too much exposure to ultraviolet (UV) light from sunshine or artificial sources, such as sunlamps.
+Sunburn may take several days or longer to fade.

-Intense sun exposure that results in sunburn increases your risk of certain complications and related skin diseases.
-These include dry, wrinkled skin, liver spots, actinic keratoses, and skin cancer, including melanoma.
+Intense, repeated sun exposure that results in sunburn increases your risk of other skin damage and certain diseases.
+These include dry or wrinkled skin, dark spots, rough spots, and skin cancers, such as melanoma.

-You can prevent sunburn and the related skin conditions by protecting your skin whenever you're outdoors, even on cloudy days.
-If you do get sunburn, several home remedies and treatments can relieve your pain and speed the healing of your skin.
+You can prevent sunburn and related conditions by protecting your skin.
+This is especially important when you're outdoors, even on cool or cloudy days.
+If you are sunburned, you can try several home remedies and treatments to relieve pain and speed healing.

 - Pinkness or redness

 - Skin that feels warm or hot to the touch

 - Pain, tenderness or itching

 - Headache, fever, chills and fatigue if the sunburn is severe